 - Can you recommend the services of a document collection/genealogy research company?

-I have never used one of these companies personally, but I have heard nothing but great things about Peter Farina and italyMONDO!, so I recommend contacting him if you are interested in hiring someone to help you with documents.
+I have never used one of these companies personally, but I have heard nothing but great things about Peter Farina and italyMONDO!, so I highly recommend contacting him if you are interested in hiring someone to help you with documents.
+Note that Peter now offers The 365 Citizenship Service, an all-inclusive service that guarantees you will be an Italian citizen within one year or less.

 I also recommend checking out the Citizenship forum at Expats in Italy.